mccallw23/willmccall.me/index.md

              Working with NumPy and Pandas, I helped create a PCA model for dimensionality reduction on stock market data and subsequently analyze the predictive value of high order price correlations, with the end goal of building a trading AI.
             image: assets/img/bio/cdl-logo.png
-          - text: I will shortly be joining [Cavnue](https://www.cavnue.com/){:target="_blank"}, an Alphabet company working on autonomous vehicle infrastructure solutions, as a Business Strategy Intern for the Fall.
+          - text: This fall, I joined [Canopy](https://www.heycanopy.com/){:target="_blank"}, As a Software engineering intern for the fall, where I helped to improve the User Interface Design through designing an implementing changes to the code base.
 My other interests include Financial Technology, Full Stack Development, Machine Learning, 3D printing, Virtual Reality, and UI/UX design, and am currently looking to apply myself in one of these disciplines in an Internship for the Summer of 2022.
             image: assets/img/bio/WillClass.png
         timeline:
           start: 2018